 Look closely at the listing on a Google map and use the tools to see what the immediate area looks like.
 Look for elements that might affect your quality of life: a busy gas station, an entrance to a bridge or highway, or a tall building that might obstruct views and sunlight.
 Add 10-15 minutes to the listing’s description of the time to downtown.

-Before you look at the photos, look at the apartment dimensions and floor plan if provided (and if not, ask).
+Before looking at the photos, look at the apartment dimensions and floor plan if provided (and if not, ask).
 Be aware of which photos are missing.
 Five pictures of the lobby and one of the living room is a bad sign.
 If you don’t see a bathroom or a kitchen photo, there may be a good reason.
 On the other hand, sometimes, a poorly photographed home may be a good deal.
-The seller may be in a hurry to move and did not have the time to “style” their home.
+The seller may hurry to move and did not have the time to “style” their home.

 Look for tip-offs in the description such as cozy, intimate, great starter home, bring your contractor, cash preferred.
 Excessive verbiage about the gym and nearby restaurants may mean that there is nothing good to say about the apartment.
 Check or call to see if it is a ground floor or walk-up when not disclosed in the listing.